Latveria: Country-wide disasters

-S.H.I.E.L.D., under the leadership of Iron Man and his team of U.S. sanctioned Avengers invaded Latveria after discovering Doom's (unintentional) involvement in the release of a symbiote virus on New York.
-The country was yet again devastated and Doom was taken into custody for crimes against humanity.
+S.H.I.E.L.D., under the leadership of Iron Man and the Avengers, invades Latveria after discovering Doom's unintentional involvement in the release of a symbiote virus on New York.
+Latveria is devastated, while Doom is taken into custody for crimes against humanity.

-Doom is released from prison due to the influence of H.A.M.M.E.R. director Norman Osborn.
-He restores his nation with the use of his time travel technology.
+Doom is released from prison due to the influence of Norman Osborn.
+He restores Latveria with the use of his time travel technology.